Elliott Says Urgent Changes Are Needed at eBay in Letter to Board

+(Bloomberg) -- Less than four years after EBay Inc. split from PayPal with a promise of reinventing itself to compete in the age of Amazon, investors are circling the online marketplace and pushing for it to break apart further and sell the pieces.
-(Bloomberg) -- Elliott Management Corp. sent a letter to the board of EBay Inc. outlining steps it says are “urgently needed” to boost the value of the online marketplace.

-Elliott, which owns more than 4 percent of EBay, proposed a five-step plan that involves reviewing EBay’s portfolio of companies, including StubHub, revitalizing the company’s Marketplace, which Elliott deems poorly managed, and returning capital to shareholders.
+Billionaire Paul Singer’s Elliott Management Corp. sent a letter Tuesday to the board of EBay outlining steps it says are “urgently needed.”
+Elliott, which owns more than 4 percent of EBay, proposed a five-step plan that involves reviewing EBay’s portfolio of companies, including StubHub, revitalizing the company’s marketplace and buying back shares.

-If the recommendations outlined by the activist investor run by billionaire Paul Singer are followed, Elliot sees EBay’s shares valued at $55 to $63 a share, potentially doubling their value from Friday’s close.
-EBay surged 12 percent in early trading Tuesday to $34.70 after the letter was released.
+Meanwhile, the Wall Street Journal reported that another activist investor, Starboard Value LP, has built a position of less than 4 percent in EBay and has been talking with the company for months, urging it to consider separating some businesses, including Classifieds.
+EBay surged the most in almost a year, gaining as much as 12 percent to $34.75 Tuesday.

+The letters are the latest sign of pressure on Chief Executive Officer Devin Wenig, who took over the company following its split with PayPal in 2015 and made bold promises of returning the marketplace to prominence.
+But the results have been slow going and EBay continues to watch Amazon.com Inc. grow at a much faster pace and gobble up more marketshare and customers.
+EBay has launched marketing campaigns to expand beyond its base of mostly 50-plus year old men, but investors want more.

 “Despite its remarkable history as one of the world’s largest e-commerce platforms, EBay as a public-company investment has underperformed both its peers and the market for a prolonged period of time,” Elliott wrote in the letter.

-Representatives for San Jose, California-based EBay weren’t immediately available for comment outside of normal business hours.
+Elliott sees EBay’s shares valued at $55 to $63 a share, potentially doubling their value from Friday’s close, if the company follows its recommendations.

+In a response, EBay said it would “carefully review and evaluate Elliott’s proposals.”

-EBay Chief Executive Officer Devin Wenig has been trying to differentiate the online marketplace, which doesn’t charge membership fees, as a destination where shoppers can find deals and discover new products.
-Though EBay gave an upbeat profit forecast when it reported earnings in October and revenue was in line with analysts’ estimates, investors have been concerned that the company can’t compete with Amazon.com Inc. and retail rivals moving online such as Walmart Inc.
+Wenig has been trying to differentiate the online marketplace, which doesn’t charge membership fees, as a destination where shoppers can find deals and discover new products.

 EBay and Amazon are fierce competitors that rely on independent merchants who sell on their sites.
 Amazon has more customers, sales and faster growth than EBay, but some sellers prefer the EBay platform since it’s a pure marketplace, meaning EBay doesn’t compete with its own merchants for sales like Seattle-based Amazon.